Praveena4326/job-tracker-fullstack/README.md

 ---

 ## Why I Built This
-I built this project to solve a real problem I personally faced—tracking job applications at scale—while learning how full-stack systems behave in production environments.
+I built this project to solve a real problem I personally faced, tracking job applications at scale, while learning how full-stack systems behave in production environments.

 Instead of treating this as a demo, I focused on building a system that could handle realistic usage, validate inputs correctly, and remain responsive as data grows.